dnzc/OFProjects/physarumSlime/README.md

 - The agents steer towards directions with stronger trails, by sampling the trail strength at points in front of them.

 Surprisingly, this simple algorithm is enough to create beatiful patterns.

-Again, see [Sebastian Lague's video](https://www.youtube.com/watch?v=X-iSQQgOd1A) for a fuller description of the algorithm.

 ## Implementation nuances
 The implementation of said algorithm is like so: